MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.
 For templates that you want to retain but not be visible to users or services, set them to **Enabled**: **Off**.

-- You cannot copy or delete a template.
+- You cannot copy or delete a template in the Azure portal.
 When the template is converted to a label, you can delete the template by selecting **Not configured** for the **Set permissions for documents and emails containing this label** option.
 Or, you can delete the label.

     If the template is not converted to a label, you can use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet to delete the template.